+Researchers have detected microplastic particles in the placentas of unborn babies for the first time, a discovery that could mean long-term fetal developmental damage.
 The Guardian reported that in a study, published in Volume 46 of The Journal Environment International, microplastics were discovered in placentas from four healthy women who had otherwise normal births and pregnancies.
 Researchers in Italy used Raman Microspectroscopy to evaluate the presence of microplastics in six human placentas.
 In total, they found 12 microplastic fragments on both the maternal and fetal sides of the placenta and in the membrane in which the fetus develops.
 The particles – likely breathed in or consumed by the mothers – had been dyed in various colors that indicate they were from plastics used for man-made paints, packaging, cosmetics, and personal care products.

+The term microplastics refers to plastic particles that are smaller than 5 millimeters.
+They are categorized as primary or secondary microplastics depending on their origin.
+Primary microplastics are those that are intentionally manufactured to be small such as the microbeads used in personal care products.
+Secondary microplastics are tiny pieces of discarded products that have been broken down in the oceans by waves and sunlight.
 Microplastics are found in the air, soil, freshwaters, and oceans across the globe.
 Researchers estimate that there are 12.5 to 125 trillion microplastic particles in the sea.
 They have infiltrated the food web and been discovered in the stomachs of omnivorous, herbivorous, and carnivorous species while killing marine life at concerning rates.
 Plastic fragments have also been linked to soil contamination and lower crop yields.
 Small fibers travel as dust through the air and are then inhaled by millions of different species — including humans.

 Scientists are still working to understand the health effects of microplastics on humans.
 Microplastics have been discovered in drinking water, the air, and even our food.
 They’ve also been discovered in human organs.
 While it’s clear we are ingesting microplastics, it’s still not certain what this means for our health.
 Researchers have been able to prove that microplastics stunt growth, cause liver damage, and disrupt reproduction in marine wildlife.
 Whether this applies at the same scale for humans is inconclusive, but so far, no harm has been demonstrated.